fei-protocol/tribe-turbo/README.md

 ## Terminology

-- `boost`: borrow fei and deposit it into an authorized cToken
+- `boost`: borrow fei and deposit it into an authorized vault
-- `less`: redeem fei from a deposited cToken and repay fei loan
+- `less`: redeem fei from a deposited vault and repay fei loan
-- `slurp`: accrue fees earned on fei deposited into a cToken to the master
+- `slurp`: accrue fees earned on fei deposited into a vault to the master
 - `sweep`: claim interest or other tokens lying idle in a safe
 - `gib`: impound the collateral of a safe (requires special auth from the Gibber)